dann41/anki/README_HOWTO.md

 # How to build

 ```
-mvn clean
+./gradlew clean
-mvn package
+./gradlew build
 ```

 # How to run

-Maven should have created a dist folder.
-Inside there should be a bin folder with two scripts (one per Unix systems and another for Windows systems)
+Gradle should have created a build folder.
+Inside there should be a libs folder with a fat jar
 ```
-dist/bin/anki
+java -jar cmd/build/libs/cmd-1.0.0-SNAPSHOT.jar
 ```